nemosminer/NemosMiner/README.md

 with alot of Help From MrPlusGH and grantemsley without them NemosMiner would not be possible

-NemosMiner was based of multipoolminer which can be found here: https://github.com/MultiPoolMiner/MultiPoolMiner NemosMiner is now based of NPlusMiner which can be found here: https://github.com/MrPlusGH/NPlusMiner
+NemosMiner was based on MultiPoolMiner which can be found here: https://github.com/MultiPoolMiner/MultiPoolMiner NemosMiner is now based on NPlusMiner which can be found here: https://github.com/MrPlusGH/NPlusMiner

 *****